binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

-:hatching_chick::hatched_chick: _My chickens love finding bugs :bug:!
-Please let them know if you spotted any bug in this repository (dead link, duplication, etc) :bug:.
-Also, don't forget to feed them a star :star2:!
-Thank you!
-[Quoc-Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/) 2018_ :chicken::baby_chick:
+:hatching_chick: _My baby chick love bugs :bug:!
+Some bugs may exist here as I often craft this project in Starbuck; under a remix of jazz, people noises, and the jittery caused by long black.
+Please let my chick know if you spotted any, and don't forget to feed him with a star :star2:!
+Thank you & Happy coding!
+[Quoc-Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/)_